SpenceKonde/ATTinyCore/README.md

 ### Assembler Listing generation

 In version 1.2.2 and later, Sketch -> Export compiled binary will generate an assembly listing in the sketch folder; this is particularly useful when attempting to reduce flash usage, as you can see how much flash is used by different functions.
+In 2.0.0 and later it gemnerates a memory map of dubious utility/

 ### Link-time Optimization (LTO) support